MarcusWolschon/osmeditor4android/documentation/docs/help/es/Introduction.md

 * **Key** - Key of the tag of interest.
 * **Value** - Value the tag of interest should have, if empty the tag value will be ignored.
-* **Age** - how many days after the element was last changed the element should be resurveyed, if a check_date field is present that will be the used, otherwise the date the current version was create.
+* **Age** - how many days after the element was last changed the element should be re-surveyed, if a check_date field is present that will be the used, otherwise the date the current version was create.
 Setting the value to zero will lead to the check simply matching against key and value.
-* **Regular expression** - if checked **Value** is assumed to be a JAVA regualr expression.
+* **Regular expression** - if checked **Value** is assumed to be a JAVA regular expression.

-**Key** and **Value** are checked against the _existing_ keys of the object in question.
+**Key** and **Value** are checked against the _existing_ tags of the object in question.

 #### Check entries